 If you are having technical difficulties, please call 020 7566 2357 and select option 4, or download our 'Troubleshooting video calls' leaflet (PDF)

 I don't have a device that has a camera and microphone; can I still have a video consultation?

-We will also continue to provide urgent care at the following sites:
+We continue to provide urgent care at the following sites:

 - Moorfields Community Eye Clinic at Bedford Hospital

 - Moorfields Eye Centre at Croydon University Hospital

 - Moorfields Community Eye Clinic at Purley War Memorial Hospital

 - Moorfields Eye Centre at Ealing Hospital